 Conditional Orders allow a user to set a TRIGGER price and CONDITION ‘Greater Than Or Equal To’ or ‘Less Than Or Equal To’.

 The order will be placed on the order book when a coin’s price meets the CONDITION ‘Greater Than Or Equal To’ or ‘Less Than Or Equal To’ of the specified TRIGGER price.

 The user will also need to specify a QUANTITY and Limit Price.
 QUANTITY is the amount of coins that you are willing to BUY or SELL.
 Limit Price is the price at which you are willing to BUY or SELL a coin.
 QUANTITY and Limit Price are two parameters that will go on the order book.

-TOTAL is the total price of your order including Bittrex’s 0.25% commission.
+TOTAL is the total price of your order including Bittrex’s commission fee.
 For an explanation of TIME IN FORCE please refer to the following article: